 For all contract months not determined by one of the methods set forth above, relevant spread relationships between contract months will be used to derive the settlement.

-The procedure used to determine the settlement price of a product will depend on the product group, level of activity and liquidity during the defined closing time period, and the trading venue(s) used to derive the settlement.
+The procedure used to determine the marker price of a product will depend on the product group, level of activity and liquidity during the defined closing time period, and the trading venue(s) used to derive the settlement.

 Unless otherwise specified in the contract terms or settled pursuant to one of the methods set forth above, settlement of contracts cleared through ClearPort Clearing will be based upon relevant market data including, but not limited to, cleared prices in the contract, pricing data obtained from market participants, the settlement prices of related products and any other pricing data from sources deemed to be reliable.